bruceravel/demeter/documentation/Athena/examples/data.rst

    All of the iron foil data are marked and waiting to be aligned.

-Once finished, you can click on groups to check on the quality of the alignment.
+Once finished, you can :mark:`leftclick,..` click on groups to check on the quality of the alignment.
 Since these are very good data, the automated alignment should have worked well.
 Click on the :button:`Return to the main window,light` button to continue with the data processing.

 Each of the data groups has now been aligned, but only :file:`fe.061` has the same value of :procparam:`E0` as :file:`fe.060`.
-Again, clicking through the groups list and editing the :procparam:`E0` values seems horribly tedious.
+Again, :mark:`leftclick,..` clicking through the groups list and editing the :procparam:`E0` values seems horribly tedious.
 Here we see the true value of the :guilabel:`Set all groups to this value of E0` in the :procparam:`E0` `context menu
 <../params/constrain.html#constraining-individual-parameters>`__.

 The |chi| (k) data for the aligned and constrained data are shown below.